nik-rev/nightly-trick/README.md

 - You can even use and enjoy any nightly `#![feature]` in tests!

+- You can use the latest `nightly` version of `rust-analyzer` even for a project with an ancient MSRV like `1.24`, rust-analyzer frequently gains extreme quality-of-life updates to make Rust development more pleasant!

 - Toolchain is automatically installed, and auto-formatting just works for free.
 Yes, you can use `cargo +nightly fmt` but this *won't* work with auto-save without having to configure every editor.
 This usually means cluttering your codebase with `.vscode`, `.helix`, `.zed` etc for every editor because we [don't have a single way to configure language servers](https://github.com/microsoft/language-server-protocol/issues/2127).
 And even then, after adding 10+ folders not all editors will be covered.